Azza1070/AIPs/AIPS/aip-1.md

 Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the AIP to be mature and ready to proceed to the next phase.

-Standards AIPs consist of two parts, a design document and implementation.
+Standard AIPs consist of two parts, a design document and implementation.
 The AIP should be reviewed and accepted before an implementation is begun, unless an implementation will aid people in studying the AIP.
-Standards Core AIPs must be implemented in live network before it can be considered Final.
+Standard Core AIPs must be implemented in live network before it can be considered Final.

 For an AIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.